senegalo/obsidian-ai-tools/README.md

 ## Usage

-After installation and activation, you can use the "Summarize Note" command by:
+After installation and activation, you can use the "Summarize Note" and "Summarize Selection" commands by:

 1. Opening the command palette with `Ctrl+P` (or `Cmd+P` on macOS)
-2. Typing "Summarize Note" and hitting `Enter`
+2. Typing the command name and hitting `Enter`

 ## Configuration

 To configure the plugin:

 1. Go to Settings > Third-party plugins > AI Tools

+### General Settings

-2. Enter your OpenAI API key
+- **OpenAI API Key**: Enter your OpenAI API Key here.
+This key is required to enable the AI functionalities of the plugin.
-3. Set the temperature parameter as per your preference
+- **Model Randomness (Temperature)**: Adjust the randomness of the AI model's responses.
+A lower value (closer to 0) makes the output more deterministic and focused, while a higher value (up to 2) increases creativity and diversity in the output.

+### Summarization Settings

+- **Summarization Prompt**: Define the prompt that is sent along with the text for summarization.
+This prompt guides the AI in generating the summary.
+- **Summary Prefix**: Specify a prefix that will be added before the summary result.
+This can be used to clearly indicate the start of the AI-generated summary.

 ## Contributing